zajk9999/nc-news/README.md

 # Northcoders News API

-Please create two .env files to run the project localy: .env.test and .env.development.
+Please create two .env files to run the project locally: .env.test and .env.development.
 Into each, add PGDATABASE=, with the correct database name for that environment (see /db/setup.sql for the database names)

 ---